Jaaess/blackjack/README.md

 # blackjack

+Disclaimer: This is a personal project, not meant to be used in production and/or any other professional manner

 This is a JavaFX project that also utilizes elasticsearch, kibana, and jackson.

 JavaFX Scene starts up when running as a java application.